21 things to do in London in November – with kids! (2022)

 Luxury Travel Fair

 Get inspiration for your next trip (from your armchair or otherwise) at the Luxury Travel Fair that’s taking place this month at Olympia.
-They’ve got a cracking line-up of speakers timetabled including adventurer Charlie Walker and Aleem Raheem, co-founder of Earth Trip.
+They’ve got a cracking line-up of speakers timetabled including TV presenter Dan O’Neill and Wildlife Biologist and Presenter Lizzie Daly.
 You can also chat to representatives from travel and expedition companies.

 Website